s-j-pearce/Glossary-of-Tech-Terms/README.md

 There is also another form of research...
 Observation.
 Although it does not give you the same detailed results as quantative and qualative, it can offer a closer understanding than the other two, however all have their pro's and con's.

-Which is best for accuracy?
+Which is best for accuracy and reliability?
 In regards to which research method is best for accuracy then it is all down to personal opinion.
 I personally feel as though the qualitative research is the best because it gets a deeper understanding from an individual that may not have a complete understanding of what they are being used to give an answer about.

-Which is best for reliability?
+Both methods have different benefits which can be used in different ways, if its numbers that you're after for your research then quantatative is the best, however if you're after a better understanding and detailed look into someones thought process then qualatative is the best.